 Archive for October, 2010

 Courtesy of EarthSky A Clear Voice for Science www.EarthSky.org As Halloween approaches, try looking for the star Beta Persei, otherwise known as Algol in the constellation Perseus.
 This star’s proper name comes from the Arabic for head of the ghoul, or head of the demon.
 This star is known to vary in brightness over a regular time interval.
 The cycle lasts exactly 2 days, 20 hours and 49 minutes.
 All the while, the star remains visible to the eye.
-Algol’s brightness variations are ...
+Algol’s brightness variations are not due ...
 Full Story

 Thompson School District is holding informational nights for students and parents interested in the special programs offered at district middle schools.
 Check the information below for information on when and where the meetings are being held.